9 Things To Do And Places To Visit In Ladakh

 #7 A Frozen Ice Trek On Zanskar River

-Camping in caves and walking on the frozen river of Zanskar is truly an adventure thanks to the unpredictable weather (the temperature can go as low as -30 °C) and and the remoteness of this area.
+Camping in caves and walking on the frozen river of Zanskar is truly an adventure.
+Thanks to the unpredictable weather (the temperature can go as low as -30 °C) and and the remoteness of this area.
 Besides, the spectacular views don’t hurt the eye either.
+This frozen ice trek is one of the famed places to visit in Ladakh.

 Did You Know?
 The Zanskar river remains inaccessible for nearly eight months a year due to heavy snowfall.